-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial systems.
+In particular, the checks carried out in the current period included monitoring and review, governance, audit and planning, and cycle and budget.